 - do they have the evidence to prove that you somehow attacked a police officer?

 - do you have the evidence to show that you didn't do anything unlawful?
-And
+And then, of course, the question will be reasonableness.

 Did you act reasonably under the circumstances?
 And did the police act reasonably under the circumstances?
-Sometimes there's evidence on both sides, and these cases need to go to trial.
+Sometimes, there's evidence on both sides, and these cases need to go to trial.
 Other times, it's pretty clear that one side acted unreasonably, and the side that acted unreasonably is the one that's going to lose the case.